 The Fund invests primarily in a broadly diversified portfolio of domestic and international equity securities further diversified by market capitalization, sector and style.
 Alternative assets are permitted up to limits established by the Investment Committee, subject to approval by the Investment Committee.
 Alternatives may include private equity (buyouts, venture capital, distressed), real assets (real estate, timber and other natural resource based assets) and hedge fund strategies such as arbitrage, relative value, directional and event-driven strategies.
-Futures guidelines are provided in the Investment Guidelines.
+Futures, exchange-traded funds and cash guidelines are provided in the Investment Guidelines.